Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 procfs: /proc/acpi/ibm/lcdshadow

 Some newer T480s and T490s ThinkPads provide a feature called PrivacyGuard.
-By turning this feature on, the usable vertical and horizontal viewing angles of the LCD can be limited (as if some privacy screen was applied manually in front of the display).
+By turning this feature on, the woke usable vertical and horizontal viewing angles of the woke LCD can be limited (as if some privacy screen was applied manually in front of the woke display).

 procfs notes
 ^^^^^^^^^^^^